-Recommended: Principal Applied Instrument courses should be taken in sequence (113, 114, 213, 214, 313, 314, 413, 414).
+Principal Applied Instrument courses should be taken in sequence (113, 114, 213, 214, 313, 314, 413, 414).

-MUS 328: Survey of Instrumental Techniques
+MUS 328 : Survey of Instrumental Techniques

 The Survey of Instrumental Techniques is designed to be a practical introduction to the basic techniques of playing brass, percussion and woodwind instruments.
-Emphasis will be placed on teaching skills and techniques for each instrument.
+Emphasis will be placed on teaching skills and techniques sufficient to teach beginning students effectively in groups on each instrument.
+Performance practices in a variety of instruments will be covered.
 This course is required for vocal students pursuing Alabama State teaching certification in Music (P-12).
-Credits: 2